 Learn more about:

 After treatment, you will need check-ups every 3–12 months for several years to confirm that the cancer hasn’t come back.
-Between visits, let your doctor know immediately of any health problems.
+Between visits, let your doctor know immediately if you have new symptoms in the anal region or any other health problems.

 Dealing with feelings of sadness

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

 Talk to your GP, as counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.
 Cancer Council may also run a counselling program in your area.